Kac regular sets and Sobolev spaces in geometry, probability and quantum physics: Main result

 \begin{Remark} 1.
 The potential theoretic variant of (\ref{alkdd}) does not see anything from the geometry of $\Omega$, namely \cite{fuku}, for \emph{every open $\Omega\subset M$} one has

 where \lq{}q.e.\rq{} (quasi everywhere) is understood with respect to the capacity associated with the regular strongly local Dirichlet form

 in $L^2(M)$ with domain of definition $W^{1,2}_0(M )$, and where $\breve{f}$ denotes the quasi-continuous representative of $f$.
 This again reflects the subtlety of the questions under investigation.\\ 2.
 It was conjectured in \cite{simon} by B. Simon that open subsets $\Omega\subset \IR^m$ of the Euclidean space with $\IR^m\setminus \Omega$ perfect satisfy (\ref{apossq}).
-A counterexample to this conjecture was given in \cite{hedberg} and \cite{stollmann1} (cf. \cite{stollmann2}, p.127), who even show that there exists $\Omega\subset \IR^m$ open with $\IR^m\setminus \Omega$ compact and
+A counterexample to this conjecture was given by L.I.
+Hedberg \cite{hedberg} and P. Stollmann \cite{stollmann1} (cf. \cite{stollmann2}, p.127), who even show that there exists $\Omega\subset \IR^m$ open with $\IR^m\setminus \Omega$ compact and

 such that (\ref{alkdd}) and thus (\ref{apossq}) fails.
 Note that this counterexample also entails that even for quasi-continuous $f\rq{}s$ the assumption $f|_{M\setminus \Omega}=0$ a.e. does not imply that $f|_{M\setminus \Omega}=0$ q.e. \end{Remark}